 If your system is managed by the Hardware Management Console (HMC), use the HMC to complete the steps for removing a control panel.
-For instructions, see Removing a part by using the HMC.
-If you do not have an HMC, complete the following procedure to remove a control panel.
+For instructions, see Removing a part using the Hardware Management Console.
+If you do not have an HMC, complete this procedure to remove a control panel.